-Mike Grigsby has over 25 years’ experience as a Nuclear Safety Engineer for U.S. Department of Energy nuclear waste facilities.
+Mike Grigsby has over twenty-five years experience as a Nuclear Safety Engineer for U.S. Department of Energy nuclear waste facilities.
 He is proficient in hazard analysis, accident analysis, and development of related documentation required by 10CFR830, DOE-STD-3009, and DOE-STD-1189.
 He is also a qualified Unreviewed Safety Question evaluator.

 Mr. Grigsby has a B.S. in Mechanical Engineering from Ohio University, and has completed work toward an M.S. in Mechanical Engineering at the University of Michigan.

 Mr. Grigsby has reviewed and participated in comment resolution for numerous nuclear safety analyses in the DOE complex, including hazard analysis, accident analysis, Preliminary Safety Design Report, and Safety Design Strategy for the Hanford Low Activity Waste Pretreatment Systems.
 He was the lead Nuclear Safety Engineer for safety analysis and safety basis development to support Hanford tank farm operations and for the Low Activity Waste Pretreatment Project.